ken-365/trend_forecast/README.md

+# trend_forecast
-# trend_forecastThis is report for stock trend forecast for UChi capstone
+This is report for stock trend forecast for UChi capstone